petmakris/social-login/Readme.md

 # Register existing user

-Trying to register with an email that already exists in the database the user's account information is updated
+Trying to register with Faceboo an email that already exists in the database the user's account information is updated

 ![](facebook.gif)